DMARC DNS Record Implementation Guide

 • Issues: Only pct=0 and pct=100 work reliably; intermediate values inconsistent

-• Migration: Use t=y for testing (like pct=0), omit for enforcement
+• Migration: Stick to pct=0 for testing and pct=100 for enforcement

 ri (Report Interval)